kgroveshok/z80-homebrew/DEV-DIARY.md

 * DONE SPI Net NTP time support.
 Sets NTP time.
 Need to get it back
 * DONE SPI Net get waiting messages for node from server.
 Seem to have a clock out issue.
 SPII always gives zero.
 Need to use scope.

+* TODO Add word for setting spi_time
+* TODO Add word for setting node number to talk to???

 * TODO SPI Net send internet traffic and push results to message buffer.
 Does get URL but blows out on memory
 * TODO SPI Net get LAN status